Version 3.0 Date: May 2018

 - To respond to inquiries and resolve complaints and disputes

 - To detect Identity fraud.
 We reserve the right to report to any appropriate agency or other relevant body any suspicious activities encountered by Us in relation to Your interaction with Morpho as part of the Services.
+If we pass this information to the Government Digital Service, they may report this information to other appropriate agencies or relevant bodies.
 The agency or relevant body will process your personal data for the purpose of detecting and preventing identity fraud.

 - To comply with applicable laws and regulations and orders of a competent authority

-- Personal data collected by Morpho may also be used for secondary purposes.
-This secondary purpose relates to Morpho Group scientific research and statistic activities in order to develop and improve our products and services.
-Morpho will only keep personal data for these purposes for as long as required and will pseudonymise them.
-Once information is no longer required Morpho will destroy or anonymise such information.
+- Personal data collected by Morpho may also be used for secondary purposes provided that it is compatible with the purpose for which it was initially collected.
+The Scientific research and statistic activities are compatible purposes.
+IDEMIA Identity & Security, the mother company of Morpho, may keep your data in order to develop and improve our products and services.
+Morpho will only keep personal data for these purposes for time period not exceeding one year and will be pseudonymised.
+Once information is no longer required Morpho will destroy such information.

 1.2 The types of personal data that Morpho may collect and hold